pgacek/users-manage/README.md

 # users-manage
 ***
-Simple script to create user(s) with password
+Simple script to create user(s) with password <br />

-Run script as root or with sudo(need to change users passwords) as argument provide the default password.
+Run script as root or with sudo(need to change users passwords) <br /> As argument provide the default password.
+Only one argument it allowed

 Usage: **sudo ./create.sh \<password>**